eclypse-org/eclypse/docs/source/overview/examples/echo.rst

         :language: python
         :linenos:

-We defined the `EchoService` class, which inherits from the :class:`~eclypse_core.remote.service.service.Service` class provided in ECLYPSE.
+We defined the `EchoService` class, which inherits from the :class:`~eclypse.remote.service.service.Service` class provided in ECLYPSE.
 The `dispatch` implements the logic of the `EchoService`, thus it is responsible for sending messages to neighbors and logging the communication statistics.

 Infrastructure